elixir-europe/rdmkit/pages/contribute/markdown_cheat_sheet.md

 Make sure there are no spaces between the asterisks and the text you want to put in italic.

-## File names/ files / software names
+## File names, files and software names

 `Text` can be highlighted using: